02 December 2024

 I already mentioned how Matthew is trying to make the point that Jesus is the literal descendant of Abraham and David, and why that’s significant.
 There’s more to it, of course.

-Y’might notice, if you look at other genealogies in the Old Testament, women tend to get skipped.
+When you look at other genealogies in the Old Testament, y’might notice women tend to get skipped.
 Not always, but frequently.
 No, it’s not because women and mothers aren’t important.
 It’s because ancient Hebrew genealogies have to do with inheritance.
 It’s about who inherits which patriarchal fiefdom from whom, and who’s part of which family and tribe.
 If you’re Levite, are you a direct descendant of Aaron?
 And if you claim you’re the rightful king of Israel, are you a direct descendant of David?

-Whereas if you’re an ancient Israeli woman, you’re not included in the family inheritance unless your father has no sons.
-Nu 27.8 You marry into a family, and don’t really take anything with you but your dowry.
-If your husband dies without any sons, it’s meant to go to the next closest male relative, Nu 27.11 but in practice the woman might administer his patriarchy Ru 4.9 till that male relative could combine it with his own property.
-And her ancestry didn’t enter into it; her late husband’s did, and the Law required them to keep the land within the man’s family.
-Yeah, there’s a lot of sexism in the system, but it’s how the ancients did things anyway, and the LORD simply took the guesswork (and violent family squabbles) out of it.
+Whereas if you’re an ancient Israeli woman, you’re not included in the family inheritance, nor the genealogies, unless your father has no sons.
+Nu 27.8 You marry into a family, and don’t take anything with you but your dowry.
+If your husband dies without any sons, his inheritance goes to the next closest male relative, Nu 27.11 but in practice the woman might administer his patriarchy Ru 4.9 till that male relative could combine it with his own property.
+And her ancestry didn’t enter into it; her late husband’s did, and the Law of Moses required them to keep the land within the man’s family.
+Yeah, there’s a lot of sexism in the system, but it’s how the ancients already did things.
+The LORD simply took the guesswork (and violent family squabbles) out of it.

 Okay, so why does Matthew bring up five women in Jesus’s genealogy?—Tamar, Rahab, Ruth, “Uriah’s woman” (i.e. Bathsheba), and Mary?
 Most of us figure of course Mary comes up, ’cause she’s Jesus’s mom; duh.
 But the other women?

-The other theory, which has way more merit, is these four Old Testament women weren’t descendants of Israel; they joined the people by marrying Israelis.
+The other theory, which has way more merit, is these four Old Testament women weren’t descendants of Israel.
+They joined Israel.
+They’re immigrants who married Israelis.
 Tamar and Rahab were Canaanites, Ruth was Moabite, and Bathsheba was likely the same ethnicity as Uriah, who was Hittite.
 It’s to establish Jesus is authentically Israeli… but he’s also the descendant of gentiles, because gentiles are also part of salvation history.
 Jesus isn’t just King of Israel, but King of the world.
 He came to save us all.
 And has!